 Vaccination Records - Children are required to have certain vaccinations before they can enroll in school in the United States.
 Therefore, it is recommended that your child have complete vaccination records before immigrating.
 Learn about vaccination requirements by state on the Department of Health and Human Services, Centers for Disease Control and Prevention website under State Vaccination Requirements.

-X-rays - You must hand-carry your X-rays with you, not pack them in your luggage.
+X-rays – Must be hand-carried with you, not packed in your luggage.

 When You are a Permanent Resident - Coming to the United States to live permanently, you will want to learn more about your status as a Lawful Permanent Resident.
 See Welcome to the United States: A Guide for New Immigrants to review information on the USCIS website about living in the United States.

 Social Security Number – To learn about the U.S. Social Security Administration benefits available to Legal Permanent Residents, and how to apply for a social security number card, visit the Social Security Administration website.

 Based on U.S. law, not everyone who applies is qualified or eligible for a visa to come to the United States.
 Under U.S. law, many factors could make an applicant ineligible to receive a visa.
 See Ineligibilities for U.S. Visas.
 In some instances, the law might allow you to apply for a waiver or the ineligibility.
 If you are able to apply for such a waiver, the consular will advise you on the steps to take.